 What is the difference between Urfa Kebab and Adana Kebab?

 There is only one main difference between the Urfa Kebab recipe and the Adana Kebab recipe.
 Urfa Kebab doesn’t contain spice (red hot chili pepper) in it but Adana Kebab does.
 Some Şanlıurfa city local chefs are also adding finely chopped parsley to the ingredients.
-It will be up to you to add chopped parsley or not to your Urfa Kebab recipe.
+It will be up to you to add chopped parsley to your Urfa Kebab recipe.

 Instead of using red hot chili peppers, sweet red pepper flakes are used at Urfa Kebab.
-In Turkey, some of us consider this Kebab variety as a non-spicy Adana Kebab, however; it is not.
+In Turkey, some of us consider this Kebab variety as a non-spicy Adana Kebab, but; it is not the case.
 In my opinion, Urfa Kebab has its own special taste without spice.
 If you are spice intolerant, Urfa Kebab is the go-to Kebab variety for you without a doubt.

 Where to eat Urfa Kebab?

 Whatever restaurant name you have heard from your friends or food blogs about where to eat Urfa Kebab, kindly don’t pay attention.
-If you want to feel the taste and the ambiance at one place, there is no better place than Cevahir Han restaurant in Şanlıurfa city.
-I strongly recommend you to stop by at this restaurant throughout your Şanlıurfa trip.
+If you want to feel the taste and the ambiance in one place, there is no better place than Cevahir Han restaurant in Şanlıurfa city.
+I strongly recommend you stop by at this restaurant throughout your Şanlıurfa trip.

 - 500 gr lamb ground beef